chgasparoto/estados-cidades-brasil-postgres/README.md

 ## Getting Started

-The records are using the oficila code from IBGE
+The records are using the oficial code from [IBGE](https://www.ibge.gov.br/)

 5 Regions (Norte, Nordeste, Sudeste, Sul, Centro-Oeste)